Treaty of Preobrazhenskoye

-The Treaty of Preobrazhenskoye (or the Treaty of Preobrazhenskoe) was negotiated by Johann Patkul and signed on 22 November 1699 in Preobrazhenskoye (now a part of Moscow), a favoured residence of the tsar Peter the Great.
-It followed an informal meeting of Peter and Augustus at Rava (Rawa, Rava-Ruska, Rava-Ruskaya) in August 1698.
+The Treaty of Preobrazhenskoye (or the Treaty of Preobrazhenskoe) was an alliance agreement between the Russian Empire under Tsar Peter the Great and Poland–Saxony under King Augustus II.

+It was negotiated by Johann Patkul and signed on 22 November 1699 in Preobrazhenskoye (now a part of Moscow), a favoured residence of the tsar.
+It followed an informal meeting of Peter and Augustus at Rava-Ruska in August 1698.
 The treaty called for the partition of the Swedish Empire among Denmark-Norway, Russia, Saxony and the Polish–Lithuanian Commonwealth.
 Following the treaty, the Great Northern War began.